octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Maps

-Maps are a data structure which associate values of the same type to values of the same type.
+Maps are a data structure which associate a value to a key.
+All values have the same type and all keys of the same type.
 The former are called key and, the latter values.
 Together they make up a binding.
 An additional requirement is that the type of the keys must be comparable,